 Charlie was an avid baseball, basketball, and tennis player.
-At Central High School in Jackson, he was a starting guard on the varsity basketball team which went on in 1944 to win the state Mississippi Big 8 Basketball Championship.
+At Jackson’s Central High School, he was a starting guard on the varsity basketball team, which went on to win the 1944 state Mississippi Big 8 Basketball Championship.

 Charlie served with the U.S. Army Air Forces in World War II in the Aleutian Islands, where they cut him loose driving a jeep without any prior training.
 He moved to Washington, DC. in October 1949 to study radio and electronics at the pioneering Capital Radio Engineering Institute (CREI).
-He wasn’t in D.C. long before he met the love of his life and his future wife, Elizabeth Lalley.
-They were married on April 28, 1950, and would go on to establish a home and family in Clinton, MD in 1953.
+In D.C., he met the love of his life and his future wife, Elizabeth Lalley.
+They were married on April 28, 1950, and would go on to establish a home and family in Clinton, Md.
+In 1953.

 After graduating from CREI, he entered employment with the U.S. Naval Research Laboratory (NRL), where he stayed until he retired in 1982.
 His electronics expertise contributed to the success of the Vanguard 1 satellite, the first planned U.S. satellite and currently the oldest human-made object still in orbit.
 He earned many awards for his work, including for GRAB 1, the first operational intelligence satellite.

-After retirement, Charlie enrolled in the Wooden Boat School in Brooklin, Maine, where he helped build the Belford Gray, a Friendship Sloop subsequently used for seamanship courses at the school.
+After retirement, Charlie enrolled in the Wooden Boat School in Brooklin, Maine, where he helped build the Belford Gray, a Friendship Sloop subsequently used for seamanship courses.
 He eventually used his skills to build his own wooden boat.
 He also managed to travel—including places such as Hawaii and the Virgin Islands (where he learned to sail) and a comedically disastrous trip to Idaho with his brother-in-law, Chuck Wall.

 In 1998, Charlie returned to his beloved Mississippi, where he had purchased a twenty-acre farm and contentedly enjoyed the life of a gentleman farmer—planting pecan trees and raising blueberries.
 If the weather was good, you could probably find Dad somewhere out in his fields on his blue Ford tractor.